larevolucia/chaptr/README.md

 * **First-party cover images**: The app serves covers via a small `/cover/` proxy on our own domain to avoid third-party requests/cookies and improve Lighthouse privacy scores.
 * **Performance Boost**: Uses Django caching to store details for one hour, reducing API calls while keeping data fresh.
 * **Seamless Access**: Directly linked from search results for a smooth browsing experience
+* **Page Desing**: Page design follows hierarchy used in other content hubs, such as [imdb.com](https://www.imdb.com/), [letterboxd](https://letterboxd.com/), [goodreads](https://www.goodreads.com/), [amazon](https://www.amazon.com), etc. Image is displayed at the top left corner, with basic metadata (Title, Authors) at the top of the page.
+CTA and Ratings are right below the cover art, while reviews (long text interaction) are at the bottom of the page

 ![Book Details](documentation/images/book_detail/details_visitor.png)